 A new masking algorithm for the phone number framework for US and international numbers is now available.
+Migration from the old phone masking algorithm to the new one is required.
 For more information on transition, see Delphix Community Post.

 New Custom SQL API